Asterisma/Smart-contracts/README.md

-# Smart-contracts
+#Asterisma: Unique Celestial Blockchain Constellations in the Augmented Reality

-Asterisma: Unique Celestial Blockchain Constellations
+WEB-client: asterisma.org

-in the Augmented Reality
+White Paper: goo.gl/FHT5DS
-www.asterisma.org
+Talk to us on Discord.gg/hHgjAqp

 Abstract.
 Blockchain technology has a huge potential for the development of financial and many other industries.
 One of the main